Robert Beltran - The galactic Gentleman with Heart & Attitude

 What is he doing today?

-Today, Robert Beltran lives somewhat away from the spotlight but returns time and again for theater roles, fan conventions, or voiceover work.
+Today, Robert Beltran lives somewhat away from the spotlight but returns time and again for theater roles, fan conventions, or voiceover work, writing plays for theater

 In his private life, he tends to keep a low profile.
-What is known is that he has a daughter and that his family is very important to him.
+What is known is that his family is very important to him.
 He gives interviews sparingly, but when he does, they are pointed, reflective, and never boring.

 Thoughts:

-This is how a - What If Interview About Chakotay With Robert Beltran - could be (1)
+A What If Interview About Chakotay With Robert Beltran (1)

 We meet Robert Beltran at a quiet café in Los Angeles at the ocean.
 Robert sits smiling at a table.
 He seems present.
 Someone who listens before he speaks, when he speaks, he speaks with depth and occasionally with sharply honed sarcasm.